King Djoser’s Step Pyramid.

 The earliest graves were pits cut into the bedrock and covered in stones—but soon they developed into more elaborate structures made from mud brick and stone, featuring rooms designed so that people could enter and pay their respects to the dead.
 These structures became known as mastabas, from the Arabic word for “bench.”
 All of the early pharaohs of the first two dynasties were buried in mastabas.

 This all changed during the third dynasty when King Djoser (2667-2648bc) began work on his mastaba tomb at Saqqara.
 The man responsible for carrying out the project was Djoser’s Prime Minister, Imhotep.

-The chap responsible for the step pyramid was Imhotep, Djoser's vizier.
-He is credited as being the inventor of building in stone and was a man of many talents - Architect, physician, master sculpture, scribe, and astronomer.
-He must be the first true genius in recorded history and his impression on the Egyptians was profound because later generations revered him as a god of wisdom.
+Imhotep is credited as the inventor of building in stone and was a man of many talents—arc hitect, physician, master sculptor, scribe, and astronomer.
+He may be the first true genius in recorded history, and his impact on Egyptian life and custom was profound.
+He was later deified as the god of wisdom and medicine.

 The Tombs of the Nobles

 Cattle Crossing (etching) Some of the loveliest works of art I have ever seen are to be found at Saqqara, in the tombs of the nobles.
 The limestone walls are delicately incised with myriads of animals, fish, birds, insects, vegetation and people – hunting, herding and farming.
 Some of the forms still retain their original paint, after 4,500 years!
 The quality of these compositions demonstrates that the Egyptians had attained, at an early stage, an artistic culture of a very high order.

 The mystery of Egyptian cult temples explained, illustrated with videos, photos, drawings and 30 highly detailed computer generated reconstructions.
 Also for Windows and MAC >>